Jensen-Mourat/js-sanitizer/README.md

 # js-sanitizer

-Sanitize js code provided as string.
-This is a js sanitizer and not an Html sanitizer!
-Prevents any js code written as a string to access global variables (In Node , and window in browser).
+Sanitize JavaScript code provided as string.
+This is a JavaScript sanitizer and not an HTML sanitizer!
+Prevents any JavaScript code written as a string to access global variables (in Nodejs, and from `window` in browser).

 ## Motivation

 Using `eval()` or the newer `new Function()` is a known security risk and it is generally a bad idea to use them.

-However there are some use cases where one is forced to use them, i.e to run a function which is written as a string.
+However, there are some use cases where one is forced to use them.

 This library is written for the sole purpose of reducing the security risks associated with running a function from a string.
-This is done by trying to sanitize the string, in this case preventing access to any global/window variable inside the string.
-Under the hood this library forces the function in a scope where the global/window variables are undefined.
+This is done by trying to sanitize the string, in this case, preventing access to any global/ window variable inside the string.
+Under the hood this library forces the function in a scope where the global/ window variables are undefined.

 ⚠️ DISCLAIMER: ⚠️ I do not claim this library to be 100% safe (or even close), use at your own risk.